Specialization after Generalization: Towards Understanding Test-Time Training in Foundation Models: Experiment details

-i.e., let mask $m$ only select indices that appear both in the test point and its neighbors?
-The flaw of this approach becomes evident for more complex data (e.g., ImageNet in \cref{sec:validation}), as slack components of the mask are necessary to select ``non-spurious'' test components.
+that is, to define the mask $m$ so that it only selects indices appearing in both the test point and its neighbors.
+However, this approach fails on more complex datasets (e.g., ImageNet, see \cref{sec:validation}), because additional slack components in the mask are necessary to capture ``non-spurious'' test features.